GeyserMC/GeyserWiki/_docs/geyser/standalone.md

 ## Prerequisites

-- The server you are connecting to has to support the latest version of Minecraft Java Edition (at this time this is Minecraft {{ site.data.versions.java }})
+- The server you are connecting to has to support the latest version of Minecraft: Java Edition (at this time this is Minecraft {{ site.data.versions.java }})
 The server itself does not have to be the latest version but does have to allow connections.
 If you're running the server on an older version, you can use the plugin [ViaVersion](https://www.spigotmc.org/resources/19254/).
 - The device running Geyser must support Java 16 or later.
 If you need help installing or updating, please see [PaperMC's Java update page](https://paper.readthedocs.io/en/latest/java-update/index.html).
 - If you are connecting to an online mode Java server, a paid Java account is required.
 If you are running the server, you can bypass this requirement for your server with [Floodgate](/floodgate/).
 - Your Bedrock client has to be a supported version - at this time that is Bedrock version(s) {{ site.data.versions.bedrock }}.
-- To allow Geyser Standalone to be reached outside the local network, Unlike Minecraft Java Edition, Bedrock Edition runs on port 19132 on the UDP protocol.
+- To allow Geyser Standalone to be reached outside the local network, Unlike Minecraft: Java Edition, Bedrock Edition runs on port 19132 on the UDP protocol.
 When port forwarding, make sure to allocate to 19132 UDP or another UDP port.
 - Currently, Geyser does not support key signing.
 To disable it (on servers running version 1.19 and higher), follow these instructions: Spigot, Paper, & all forks: Set `enfore-secure-profile: false` in the `server.properties` file.
 On BungeeCord: Set `enforce_secure_profile: false` in your `config.yml`.
 Using Velocity: set `force-key-authentication = false` in your `velocity.toml`.